eth-cscs/sarus/README.md

 To report bugs and request new features, you can use GitHub [issues](https://github.com/eth-cscs/sarus/issues).

+## Contributing

+Contributions to Sarus are welcome and greatly appreciated.
+Please refer to the `CONTRIBUTING.md` file for more detailed information about contributing.

 ## Publications

 * Benedicic, L., Cruz, F.A., Madonna, A. and Mariotti, K., 2019, June.
 Sarus: Highly Scalable Docker Containers for HPC Systems.
 In *International Conference on High Performance Computing* (pp. 46-60).
 Springer, Cham.